Payment Gateway Overview

 Overview

 Welcome to the Payment Gateway documentation.
-The Payment Gateway is a self-hosted, enterprise-grade platform for accepting online payments, managing invoices, and handling complex tax compliance — all under your own infrastructure and brand.
+The Payment Gateway is a self-hosted platform for accepting online payments, managing invoices, and configuring tax-related workflows under your own infrastructure and brand.

 One of the main strategic advantages of the platform is continuity.
 Your payment history, invoice records, and buyer-facing billing data stay in your own system even when payment provider terms, risk decisions, or commercial models change.